suzibinjelly/PotPlayer_SiliconFlow_Translate/readme.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT Licence.

----

-**Pro Tip**: Try ChatGPT with subtitles containing idioms or pop culture references to see the significant improvement over traditional translation tools.